Socacv/Cuda-Matrix-Mult/README.md

 ## About
 This is an example of matrix multiplication implemented in cuda with double pointers
 ## Usage
-To use it compile it with nvcc and then run it by specifing the number of rows and columns (it only support square matrix so just one number) and see the results, if not specified the default will be 32x32
+To use it compile it with nvcc and then run it, to modify the matrices length just modify the mat1 and mat2 creation code.
+I still didnt stress test to see if the results are correct with high values.